Sergio Markarián: Coaching career

-After coaching the Paraguay National team, Markarian returned to Greece and became the head coach of Panathinaikos in 2002 reaching the quarter finals in the UEFA Champions League.
+After coaching the Paraguay National team, Markarian returned to Greece and became the head coach of Panathinaikos in 2001, reaching the quarter-finals in the UEFA Champions League.
 Markarian resigned his post as head coach in May 2002 only to return in October saying that he "needed time off to collect his thought and relax".
-The following season, Markarian led them to the quarter finals of the UEFA Cup but lost to Jose Mourinho's FC Porto.
-In 2005, the Iraklis Thessaloniki Greek team hired him to help improve their first division standings.
+The following season, Markarian led them to the quarter-finals of the UEFA Cup but lost to José Mourinho's FC Porto.
+In June 2004, he was hired by Iraklis Thessaloniki, replacing Mats Jingblad.
+Having fallen out with star signing Giuseppe Signori, he was fired on 20 December that year due to indifferent results.
+Iraklis were sitting at 11th place in the Alpha Ethniki with 15 points in 12 games at the time of his dismissal.
+He was succeeded by Savvas Kofidis.

 After coaching in Greece since 2002, Markarian returned to Paraguay to coach Libertad from 2005 to 2007, winning Paraguayan League titles in 2006 and 2007.

 Markarian was appointed coach of Mexico's Cruz Azul in June 2007 and took them to the Apertura final but lost to Santos Laguna.
 He walked away a year later because of differences he had with the club's board regarding how to reinforce the squad.

 He had the option to be the head coach of Costa Rica national team, but the Costa Rican Football Federation picked Rodrigo Kenton as their head coach.

 Markarian coached Universidad de Chile in 2009, winning the Chilean Torneo Apertura- the first title the Universidad de Chile had won in the last 5 years- before then terminating his contract due to differences with the club's management only six months into the year.